CRE FinOps Blog

 Commercial and residential leases operate under completely different rules.
 Here's what matters most from a finance and expense management standpoint.

-An estoppel certificate is a signed statement from a tenant confirming the current status of their lease — and when it contains inaccurate CAM figures, it can haunt you through a sale or refinancing.
+An estoppel certificate is a signed statement from a tenant confirming the current status of their lease.
+When it contains inaccurate CAM figures, it can create binding legal problems through a sale or refinancing.

-Read PostGross-Up Clause in Commercial Leases: Mechanics, Math, and Tenant Counter-Arguments
+Read PostGross-Up Clause in Commercial Leases: Formula and Tenant Arguments

 Read PostLease Abstraction Services: When to Outsource vs. Automate